ElpiLab/To-Do-App/README.md

 Problem: As first-year BIT students, we face a challenge with juggling multiple modules, assignments, group projects, and personal study goals.
 This leads to constant brain overload and decision fatigue, which in turn leads to the following struggles:
 - Difficulty in prioritizing the urgency of assignments, leading to effort underestimation.
--Poor Time Management caused by insufficient time allocation, leading to procrastination and last-minute stress.
+- Poor Time Management caused by insufficient time allocation, leading to procrastination and last-minute stress
 - Low productivity and not good focus as tasks lack clear boundaries & priorities, which causes mental strain during studies.

 ## Impact:
 Lack of a centralized system to maximize productivity, especially in first-year students, often leads to:
--Procrastination
+- Procrastination
--Inefficient study time
+- Inefficient study time
--last-minute stress
+- last-minute stress
--Sometimes missed deadlines with projects/assignments.
+- Sometimes missed deadlines with projects/assignments.
 - Poor Grades

 ## Solution: